-Review the ERA course, especially the How To videos, the video on General Education, and the videos on adding and dropping courses.
-The Mountaineer Advising Planner also explains Gen Ed (see the Degree Requirements section), so review that as well.
+Review PREP, especially the How To videos, the video on General Education, and the videos on adding and dropping courses.
+The Mountaineer Advising Planner also explains the Gen Ed curriculum (see the Degree Requirements section), so review that as well.

 Available Seats.
-Use this color-coded 2-page General Education checksheet to see which classes have open seats.
-Use this section of the Undergraduate Bulletin to look up Gen Ed course descriptions.
-Use this list of Course prefixes.
-NOTE: Our Advising and Orientation team is continually advocating for seats or sections to be added to many courses, so please get in the habit of checking the class schedule several times a day.
+BOONE CAMPUS students: Use this color-coded 2-page General Education checksheet to see which classes have open seats.
+ALL STUDENTS: Use this section of the Undergraduate Bulletin to look up Gen Ed course descriptions and use this list of Course Prefixes/Subjects.
+NOTE: UC Advising is continually advocating for seats or sections to be added to many courses, so please get in the habit of checking the class schedule several times a day.
 Students also make adjustments to their schedule frequently, so seats become available when that happens, too.